Little Mountain Park

 - Site - #4 (Maximum capacity is 100)

-Little Mountain Park has limited washroom facilities for larger groups (over 100), in these situations portable toilets would be recommended and would be up to the renter to provide.
+- Little Mountain Park has limited washroom facilities for larger groups (over 100).
+In these situations portable toilets would be recommended and up to the renter to provide.

 - During the summer the park is covered with many colorful wildflowers.
 If you like to mix nature study and history with pure fun, there are large playing fields for any sports activity.
 The park contains a large section of aspen forest with a mosaic of hiking.
 Owls, foxes, ground squirrels, and an occasional deer are but a sample of the wildlife which can be seen.